Italian Hebrew

 Italian Hebrew or Italki Hebrew refers to the pronunciation system for liturgical Hebrew traditionally used by Italian Jews.
+Italian Hebrew are mainly used in religious, literary and academic contexts.
+They are formed by regional dialects, interactions with local Italian dialects and evolving grammatical conventions.

+This article covers the following aspects of Italian Hebrew: features, the differences in pronunciation between the east and west, morphological changes, NP-strategy, the gradual rise of Europe, religious uses, the rise and status of Renaissance studies.

 Features

 The Italian pronunciation of Hebrew is similar to that of conservative Spanish and Portuguese Jews.
 Distinguishing features are: